bechirtouhami/sitepress-multilingual-cms/readme.txt

 * First public release

 == Upgrade Notice ==

+= 1.8.0 =
+Added support for multilingual menus.

 = 1.7.9 =
 Added support for MultiSite, theme localization from any language and bug fixes.